kmarufraj/nand2tetris/README.md

 ## Introduction
-Building a computer from scratch using NAND GATES
+Building a computer from scratch using NAND GATE

 Lets Go!